Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Yarn.md

 $ /tachyon/bin/tachyon runTests
 ```

-After the tests finish, visit Tachyon web UI at `http://{Your_Master_IP}:19999` again.
-Click `Browse
+After the tests finish, visit Tachyon web UI at `http://TACHYON_MASTER_IP:19999` again.
+Click
-File System` in the navigation bar, and you should see the files written to Tachyon by the above
+`Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above
 tests.

 # Stop Tachyon

 Tachyon can be stopped by using the following YARN command where the application ID of Tachyon can
 be retrieved from either YARN web UI or the output of `tachyon-yarn.sh` as mentioned above.
-In
+For
-our case, the application Id is `application_1445469376652_0002`, so we can kill the application
+instance, if the application Id is `application_1445469376652_0002`, you can stop Tachyon by killing
-to stop Tachyon by:
+the application using:

 ```bash
 $ /hadoop/bin/yarn application -kill application_1445469376652_0002